Distinguished Scholar in Residence

 “A serendipitous book purchase and a group of people willing to share their insights led to my initial interest in China’s judicial system, but now I bring 20 years of experience in practice (and a larger group of friends) to what I do.
 In 2013, a professor of American legal history encouraged me to start the blog Supreme People’s Court Monitor, to describe and analyze Supreme People’s Court developments and their practical implications to a worldwide audience.
 I am eager to share my passion about the role of China’s judiciary in improving the role of law in China with STL students.”

 In her first academic career (at what is now the City University of Hong Kong) she published the first comprehensive study of the operations of the Supreme People’s Court (SPC).
-Her research was sparked by wanting to understand the SPC documents collected in Chinese court handbooks she had purchased.
-She is a sometime arbitrator of commercial disputes at the Shenzhen Court of International Arbitration.
 Professor Finder received her undergraduate degree from Yale College, her Juris Doctor degree from Harvard Law School, and a Master of Laws degree from Columbia Law School.
 She was a visiting scholar at Peking University Law School as well.
 Professor Finder regularly is invited to make presentations and publish in mainland China and abroad.
-In 2016, she spoke at a conference at the Xiamen Maritime Court cosponsored by the Supreme People’s Court and London Maritime Arbitration Association, and has been published on several well-regarded Wechat public accounts.
-In addition to speaking at all three Hong Kong law schools, she has recently given lectures at New York University School of Law, Columbia Law School, and the University of Pennsylvania.
-She tries to improve the accuracy of foreign reporting on Chinese legal issues by talking to some reporters.
+She has spoken at conferences sponsored by the SPC, Chinese Academy of Social Sciences, and Chinese University of Political Science and Law, among other institutions.
+She has spoken at some of the leading American law schools (including Columbia Law School, New York University, and the University of Pennsylvania), in all three Hong Kong law schools, as well as elsewhere in the world.

 - LL.M., Columbia Law School